bestwebsoft/updater-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.22 - 12.11.2014 =
+* Update : BWS plugins section was updated.
+* Bugfix : The incorrect link in emails is changed.

 = V1.21 - 12.08.2014 =
 * Update : The outdated function wp_update_core for WordPress V. 3.7 and later was replaced.
 * Bugfix : Security Exploit was fixed.